“The patterns will keep re-appearing until the lesson is learnt…”

 2.It’s all About the Law of Attraction!

-What happens to you is not reflection of who you are, but a reflection of how you are feeling, because the universe does not only hear what you say, it also hears what you mean.
+What happens to you is not reflection of who you are, but a reflection of how you are feeling and the thoughts running the show at the background.
+The universe does not only hear what you say, it also hears what you mean.
 Our FEARS have a lot to do with what happens to us.

 3.Learn To Rely To Your Intuition